 The Bainbridge Island Land Trust is currently updating our Conservation Plan.
 You are invited to fill out our community survey.
 Please take the time to share your thoughts today!

 In addition to the community survey we will use key information and data sources to help identify priority areas for protection on the Island and hold focus groups with key stakeholders.
 Our updated plan will guide future conservation opportunities and priorities.
 The final plan will be completed in two phases, one in March 2018, and one in June 2018.

 Since 1989, the Bainbridge Island Land Trust has protected some of the most special places on Bainbridge Island, including forests, wetlands, shorelines, streams and riparian corridors, agricultural lands, recreational lands and trails, open spaces, and scenic vistas.
-In 2011, the Land Trust began preparing its first ever Strategic Conservation Plan.
+In 2012, the Land Trust adopted its first ever Strategic Conservation Plan.
+In 2014 we performed an updated analysis of land use trends on the Island.
 The purpose of the Plan is to help define the Land Trust’s conservation priorities for the next five to ten years and to identify strategies for advancing those priorities.
-The Plan is intended to provide additional direction and guidance for the Land Trust’s board and staff to help ensure that we spend our limited financial and human resources in ways that produce the greatest possible conservation gains for our Island.
+The Plan provides additional direction and guidance for the Land Trust’s board and staff, and community leaders to help ensure that we spend our limited financial and human resources in ways that produce the greatest possible conservation gains for our Island.
 The Plan has been shared with our community leaders in order to illustrate the Land Trust’s ideas on how conservation objectives can be met as we continue refining our conservation priorities.

 2012 Executive Summary